ahkab/ahkab/doc/help/Netlist-Syntax.rst

     or ``V(<node2>, <node1>)``, to plot the difference of the node voltages.
 Eg ``V(in)`` or ``V(2,1)``.
 - a current, syntax ``I(<source name>)``, eg. ``I(V2)`` or ``I(Vsupply)``

+Plotting is possible only if matplotlib is available.